hyperledger/indy-node/docs/requests.md

 - `txnTime` (integer as POSIX timestamp):

     the time when transaction was written to the Ledger as POSIX timestamp

+- `state_proof` (dict):

+    State proof with BLS multi-signature of the State:

+        - `root_hash` (base58-encoded string): state trie root hash for the ledger the returned transaction belongs to
+        - `proof_nodes` (base64-encoded string): state proof for the returned transaction against the state trie with the specified `root_hash`
+        - `multi_signature` (dict): BLS multi-signature against the specified state trie root hash
+            - `value` (dict): the value the BLS multi-signature was created against
+                - `timestamp` (integer as POSIX timestamp): last update of the state
+                - `ledger_id` (integer): ID of the ledger the returned transaction belongs to (Pool=0; Domain=1; Config=2)
+                - `txn_root_hash` (base58-encoded string): root hash of the ledger the returned transaction belongs to
+                - `state_root_hash` (base58-encoded string): state trie root hash for the ledger the returned transaction belongs to
+                - `pool_state_root_hash` (base58-encoded string): pool state trie root hash to get the state of the Pool at the moment the BLS multi-signature was created
+            - `signature` (base58-encoded string): BLS multi-signature against the state trie with the specified `root_hash`
+            - `participants` (array os strings): Aliases of Nodes participated in BLS multi-signature (the number of participated nodes is not less than n-f)

+- `data` (json):

+    transaction-specific data (see [transactions](transactions.md) for each transaction type)

+- request-specific fields as they appear in Read request

 ## Write Requests